Justice Ruth Bader Ginsburg, Champion Of Gender Equality, Dies At 87

 1 of 9

 She didn't quite make it.
-But Ruth Bader Ginsburg was nonetheless an historic figure.
+But Ruth Bader Ginsburg was nonetheless a historic figure.
 She changed the way the world is for American women.
 For more than a decade, until her first judicial appointment in 1980, she led the fight in the courts for gender equality.
 When she began her legal crusade, women were treated, by law, differently from men.
 Hundreds of state and federal laws restricted what women could do, barring them from jobs, rights and even from jury service.
 By the time she donned judicial robes, however, Ginsburg had worked a revolution.

-That was never more evident than in 1996 when, as a relatively new Supreme Court justice, Ginsburg wrote the court's 7-to-1 opinion declaring that the Virginia Military Institute could no longer remain an all-male institution.
-True, said Ginsburg, most women — indeed most men — would not want to meet the rigorous demands of VMI.
+That was never more evident than in 1996 when, as a relatively new Supreme Court justice, Ginsburg wrote the court's 7-1 opinion declaring that the Virginia Military Institute could no longer remain an all-male institution.
+True, Ginsburg said, most women — indeed most men — would not want to meet the rigorous demands of VMI.
 But the state, she said, could not exclude women who could meet those demands.

 "Reliance on overbroad generalizations ... estimates about the way most men or most women are, will not suffice to deny opportunity to women whose talent and capacity place them outside the average description," Ginsburg wrote.